Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1974 Aug 9: President Richard M. Nixon resigned rather than face impeachment proceedings in the House & Senate; Vice President Gerald Ford became President.

-- 1974 Nov 13: Anti-nuclear & union activist Karen Silkwood died in a mysterious car crash on the way home from the Kerr-McGee Cimarron plutonium plant near Crescent, Oklahoma.
+- 1974 Nov 13: Anti-nuclear & union activist Karen Silkwood died in a mysterious car crash near Crescent, Oklahoma after work at the Kerr-McGee Cimarron plutonium plant and on her way to meet with a reporter.

 - 1974 Dec: End of the worldwide 1973-74 stock market crash.